emipa606/DoomFactions/README.md

 - [strike]Added CE-support[/strike] Patches now included in the main CE-mod instead
 - For a more vanilla artstyle, try https://steamcommunity.com/sharedfiles/filedetails/?id=2700632371] TasteOfVanilla-ish Doom Faction Retexture by IcyCheeseCake
+- Updated doom-slayer faction with more of a Doom-feel.
+Thanks amaotoUsagi!

 ![Image](https://i.imgur.com/pufA0kM.png)